Mulesoft Interview Questions

 Different parts of composing a message in Mule are:

-Properties: it contains the header or meta-information or header similar to the SOAP (Simple Object Access Protocol) message.
+Properties: it contains the header or meta-information header similar to the SOAP (Simple Object Access Protocol) message.

 Payload: It is the main data context carried by a particular message.